The most important Uber etiquette rules. How to behave in an Uber. Avoid any embarrassments. Be a pleasant passenger.

 Uber etiquette rules

-1) Etiquette to get in a Uber
+1) Etiquette to get in an Uber

 Be punctual.
 Get ready a few minutes before.